-The 2013 Brown Forum will take place on April 8-9 in Zadar, Croatia.
-The Forum's goals are to identify best practices to:
+The 2014 Brown Forum will take place on April 16-17 in Zagreb, Croatia.
+The Forum's goals are to:

 In April 1996, Secretary of Commerce Ronald H. Brown led a trade mission to Southeast Europe to promote democracy and trade in a region just emerging from a period of war.
 Because he believed that the path to sustainable democracy and peace in the region would be greatly smoothed by increasing international trade and investment, he wanted to personally bring leaders of U.S. firms to meet the local business and government leaders who would guide the economic futures of the new states.
 Tragically, Secretary Brown and 34 others perished when their plane crashed on approach to the Dubrovnik Airport before they could complete their mission.

 In April 2011, the U.S. Embassy in Zagreb, the Government of Croatia, the Croatian President’s Office and the Croatian Employers’ Association, organized “The Brown Forum: U.S. and Southeast European Trade and Investment.”
 The 2011 Brown Forum provided a unique opportunity for over 200 government and business leaders from seven countries in the Southeast European region and the United States to come together for a wide-ranging dialogue about improving the attractiveness of Southeast Europe as a destination for foreign investment and trade.
 With over 60 U.S. businesses and over 80 regional businesses represented at the Forum, the event also promoted direct business to business contact to explore partnership and investment opportunities.